julianrupp/tswlairmgr/README.md

 **What I'm particularly looking for** is a French translation for the interface (data is already done) so that with the existing English and German localizations, TSW Lair Manager would then be localized in the same set of languages as The Secret World itself.
 Please note that I do not want to integrate any other localizations than those three.

-Other than pull requests, you can also send me feature requests or other constructive feedback.
+Other than pull requests, you can also send me feature requests, bug reports or other constructive feedback.

 Credits